Head Coach: Dave Mallas

 A Camarillo native, Johnson went to Camarillo High School before moving to Ventura College where he received an associate’s degree in liberal arts in 1979.
 It was there an injury forced an early end to his baseball playing career in 1978, but also provided an early start to his coaching career in 1979.
 He continued his education at CSUN where he earned his bachelors and Masters degrees in sports psychology and physical education in late 1970's and early 1980's.

 Coach Johnson lives in Chatsworth and during his days off, enjoys spending time with family and friends.
-He lives with his wife Denise, who works as an instructor at Heritage Christian (formerly Los Angeles Baptist High School) and his daughter Shauna (28) currently the head softball coach and athletic administrator at Campbell Hall.
-His son, Tyler (24), is playing baseball for the Oakland A’s organization in the minor leagues.
+He lives with his wife Denise, who works as an instructor at Heritage Christian (formerly Los Angeles Baptist High School) and his daughter Shauna (29) currently the head softball coach and athletic administrator at Campbell Hall.
+His son, Tyler (25), is a former pitcher for the Oakland A’s organization.
 Johnson also spends time watching baseball and other sports at Valley, on television, and at live events.

 Assistant Coach: Rick Marino